 Match fees to services

 Did your armored car service really pick up seven deposits from Store 582 last month, or was it five?
 Did your bank charge you for adjustments that weren’t actually made?
 Those discrepancies add up, especially across a large enterprise – and that’s not even including the time your team spends to find, flag, research and resolve these erroneous fees.
-Automated fee reconciliation as part of your deposit tracking process will ensure you don’t overpay or waste time researching mistakes.
+Automated fee reconciliation as part of your deposit management process will ensure you don’t overpay or waste time researching mistakes.

 Optimize cash assets

 Based on sales, you should have a good idea of deposits each day at each store – if your team has time to manually verify that deposits match an expected amount based on sales, that is.
-But if you tie deposit tracking to other automated currency management functions like payment reconciliation, you’ll know the expected deposit amount for each store each day, allowing you to better forecast and deploy cash assets.
+But if you tie deposit management to other automated currency management functions like payment reconciliation, you’ll know the expected deposit amount for each store each day, allowing you to better forecast and deploy cash assets.

 As your business grows and evolves, certain aspects that seemed “good enough” in the past will have to get better if you want to stay competitive.
-Deposit tracking might not be the first place you’d think to look for opportunities to streamline operations and cut costs – but it shouldn’t be the last either.
+Deposit management might not be the first place you’d think to look for opportunities to streamline operations and cut costs – but it shouldn’t be the last either.
 Talk with your loss prevention, treasury and sales audit teams about the challenges they see with deposits.
 Improving how they’re handled could make a big difference to productivity and profitability.